Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 ## Workarounds:
  #### Compilation errors when updating or installing asm.

+ 1. Open File > Scene Manager... menu

+    If the menu item does not exist, then continue on to 2. and then try this one again before moving on to 3.

+    > If asm is fully installed and setup, the scene manager will appear.

+    > If asm is not setup then the dependency manager will appear instead, just follow the instructions and continue the wizard to the end and asm should start working.

-1. Restart unity\
+2. Restart unity\
    Restarting unity.
 Unity just needs a jumpstart sometimes.

-2. Make sure that the 'ASM' '#pragma' / 'scripting define symbol' is set or unset:
+3. Make sure that the 'ASM' '#pragma' / 'scripting define symbol' is set or unset:

     > If you have compilation errors due to Lazy namespace not existing, then you're missing [CoroutineUtility](https://github.com/Lazy-Solutions/Unity.CoroutineUtility).
 Then you should either remove 'ASM', this should then trigger dependency manager window.
 You may also install the dependency manually (instructions further below).